dyyvgug/codon_usage_bias/tRNA-seq/tRNA_pipeline.md

 step 2. quality control.

 step 3. remove adaptor.
-Tested by me, the automatic tool'trim_galore' can't find the correct adaptor, we need find adpator by eyes.
+Tested by me, the automatic tool 'trim_galore' can't find the correct adaptor, we need find adpator by eyes.
 I used the tool FASTAX to remove adaptor.

 step 4. use bowtie2 to map.
   Firstly, create a index.
 For instance,